meshu-dev/meshu-dev/README.md

 ### Hi there 👋

-I'm a full-time software developer whose looking to develop skills in technologies not used before.
+I'm a full-time software developer looking to develop skills in technologies that I've not used before.

 [![GitHub Streak](https://streak-stats.demolab.com?user=meshu-dev&mode=weekly)](https://git.io/streak-stats)